Best Permanent Outdoor Christmas Lights 2026

 1. Govee Permanent Outdoor Lights Pro — Best Overall / Best Smart Integration

-The IP67-rated housing is built to survive years of UV, rain, ice, and summer heat, and the system is cuttable and spliceable, which matters if your roofline has an odd dimension or you want to add coverage later.
-At $439.99 it is the most expensive pick here, but it's also the most capable.
+The IP67 housing is built for years of UV, rain, ice and summer heat, and the run is cuttable and spliceable — which is what saves you if your roofline has an odd dimension or you want to add coverage later.

 Pros: